Savon · Serviettes fournies · Baignoire ou douche · Baignoire · Toilettes · Shampoing · Sèche-cheveux

 N’acceptez jamais les demandes suspectes et utilisez toujours les moyens de réservation offerts sur notre site ou notre appli.
 Si une personne vous demande de réserver ou de payer directement auprès d’elle avant que vous effectuiez votre réservation sur Abritel, veuillez ne pas lui répondre et nous le signaler.

-Benton Guesthouse: Private Countryside Nostalgic Shōwa-era House: Former "Akiya"
+Benton Guesthouse: Private Nostalgic Shōwa-era Countryside House: former Akiya

-Our guesthouse is a true Shōwa-era style countryside home.
-Built in 1953 with traditional Japanese joinery, this house was formerly an 'akiya' abandoned for 10 years.
-Many of the antique belongings were carefully restored and used to decorate this house.
+Many of the vintage belongings were carefully restored and used to decorate this house.
 We hope guests will enjoy stepping back in time, with a few modern amenities.
 The furnishings are simple, era-appropriate, and true to the history of the home.
+Our goal was to create a 'living museum' for guests to touch and explore.

 BEDROOM: Western-Style Bedroom Suite (Downstairs): Sleeps 2 in a 'double' size western-style bed.
 The bed area can be closed off from the sitting area, using the vintage shoji screen doors.
 YES, this room has air conditioning.

-KITCHEN: We have a 2-burner stovetop, cookware, dishes, glasses, silverware, rice cooker, blender, and a refrigerator.
+FULL KITCHEN: We have a 2-burner stovetop, cookware, rice cooker, microwave, refrigerator, freezer, blender, dishes, glasses, silverware.
 Also, a Keurig coffee maker and instant hot water kettle, with complimentary coffee pods and tea bags.
-NO microwave.
+YES, this room has air conditioning.

 TV: We have a vintage TV with a classic Shōwa-era gaming console (Nintendo Famicom), plugged in, and ready to play!
 There is no broadcast or cable TV.

 NEIGHBORHOOD: The Kamiura-cho Inokuchi neighborhood is located on the east side of Ōmishima island.
-It's close to both bridges, which makes it very conveniently located for guests traveling the Shimanami Kaido.
+It's close to both bridges, which makes it very conveniently located for guests cycling the Shimanami Kaido.
 We have one grocery store (closed on Sunday) and a handful of delightful restaurants.

 * * * * *

-YouTube » @BentonHomestead
+YouTube » Benton Homestead Japan

 IG » @BentonHomestead